coopjuniors-jvalentine/magic-of-christmas/content/plan-your-visit/getting-here.md

 ---
-title: Getting Here
+title: 'Getting Here'
-description: Information about the Magic of Christmas event, the venue and ticketing.
+description: 'Information about the Magic of Christmas event, the venue and ticketing.'
 ---

 **Journey to another world where your Christmas wishes come true!**